moodboom/rad-scripts/README.md

 Use --major when committing breaking changes, and --minor when committing new features.
 Other than that, it should all be automatic.

-In more complex continuously automated environments, use git-next-xxx to determine the pending version and apply it to the code base right before committing.
+In more complex continuously automated environments, rad-scripts provides a framework for you to stamp the "next version" into your code base right before committing.
-Best practice is to create an app-specific top-level sync script that manages these details, and use it for every commit.
+Best practice is to create an app-specific "stamp" script for your app, and use it for every commit.
+Any type of app is supported, through a generic callback; npm module publishing is also supported.

-See rs-sync-cmd.js / rs.js for a complete example that is used to publish rad-scripts itself.
+See rs-sync-cmd.js for a complete example that is used to publish rad-scripts itself.

 Commands include:

-* git-sync                   [--major|--minor|--patch] [msg msg...] > commits, pulls remote changes, tags and pushes the result
+* git-sync                   [--major|--minor|--patch] [msg msg...] > pulls, commits, tags and pushes the result

 * git-tag-list               > list tags, including 1 line from the annotaged tag's commit message
 * git-version                > returns the current git semantic version, based on [git describe]